rails/rails/guides/source/active_record_querying.md

   belongs_to :customer
   has_and_belongs_to_many :books, join_table: 'books_orders'

-  enum status: [:shipped, :being_packed, :complete, :cancelled]
+  enum :status, [:shipped, :being_packed, :complete, :cancelled]

   scope :created_before, ->(time) { where('created_at < ?', time) }
 end